The unofficial debut of Kosovo

 The Adem Jashari stadium in Mitrovice was the witness of the match between the teams of Kosovo and Haiti.
 This friendly match, meant the first of the former Serbian nation as an independent republic.
 Even so, FIFA put a series of conditions on Kosovo's friendlies between them, the impediment of wearing national symbols and the interpretation of national anthems.
 This is the first step so that this country is also recognized by UEFA and can play official matches, as has happened recently with Gibraltar.
 Although this is a different case due to the level of players that this new nation could select, Here at Hanging for Soccer we explain who they are and the change that this would generate in various European teams.

-This small country located on the Balkan Peninsula is an autonomous province of Serbia, which unilaterally declared its independence on 17 February 2008.
+This small country located on the Balkan Peninsula is an autonomous province of Serbia, which unilaterally declared its independence on 17 of February 2008.
 It is recognized as a State by 108 of the 193 members of the United Nations.
 Most of the Kosovar population is ethnic Albanians who are supporters of independence, however northern Kosovo, where is Mitrovice, It is inhabited mostly by ethnic Serbs who deny Kosovar independence and prefer to continue being part of the Serbian State.

 Among the population there are several positions that differ quite a lot from each other: those who think that Kosovo is an artificial state and should never leave Serbia, another that defends the independence of Kosovo to form a new independent State and those that proclaim Kosovar independence as the first step to end up annexing Albania and create a great Albano-Kosovar State.